frconor-ebook/meditations/_posts/2025-12-11-at-st-josephs-side.md

 Every father can contemplate his marriage vocation as a husband, as a father, in looking at Joseph, and perhaps go deeper in that specific vocation that God has given him, aware of the graces that God has given him in each different situation---of how he has to try and be, as St. Paul says, "all things to all men" (1 Cor.
 9:22)---all things to each child at different stages of their development, sometimes communicating, sometimes being silent, sometimes giving heroic examples of virtue, so that the child learns what it means to be a great human being.

 How grateful Our Lord would be for all the vigilance and attention that Joseph paid to His Mother.
-It\'s not surprising that after the Blessed Virgin, Joseph is the person most endowed with grace.
+It's not surprising that after the Blessed Virgin, Joseph is the person most endowed with grace.

-Popes down through the centuries have referred to the dignity of Joseph, of how, after Our Lady, he\'s the next person in the hierarchy of heaven---higher than all the other saints.
+Popes down through the centuries have referred to the dignity of Joseph, of how, after Our Lady, he's the next person in the hierarchy of heaven---higher than all the other saints.

-That\'s why the Church has always paid him great tribute and been fervent in his praise, having recourse to him in times of greatest difficulty.
+That's why the Church has always paid him great tribute and been fervent in his praise, having recourse to him in times of greatest difficulty.

 St. Teresa of Ávila \[St. Josemaría\] called him "the Master of the interior life" (J. Escrivá, *The Forge*, Point 554).
 How appropriate during these hours and days that we go a little closer to that Master.
 Take him by the hand.
-Ask him to lead us through these days to see things that we haven\'t seen before.
-He\'s "our father and lord" (*ibid*., Point 553).
-He\'ll have things to point out to us.
+Ask him to lead us through these days to see things that we haven't seen before.
+He's "our father and lord" (*ibid*., Point 553).
+He'll have things to point out to us.
 We can ask the Holy Patriarch for many things.

 Pope Benedict on one occasion said, "In these last days of Advent, the liturgy invites us to contemplate in a special way the Virgin Mary and St. Joseph, who lived with unique intensity a time of waiting and preparation for the birth of Jesus.